Solomonso/RestfulApi/README.md

 The Content-type should be changed to application/json or application/xml.

-## Software needed
+## Technologies Used
+- Node.Js and Express.js: Used for creating the RESTful API.
+- SQLite: Used as the database to store the  data.
+- Chart.js: Used for creating the bar chart visualization.
+-
 Postman for testing the endpoints.

 This is a link to download DB browser for SQLite  https://sqlitebrowser.org/dl/ if you want to load the database found in the project as **database.sqlite**, but it is not needed to test the endpoints.

-#### Note do not forget to specify the content type in the header for either json or xml
+#### Note do not forget to specify the content type in the header for either json or xml when testing the endpoints in Postman